mar-vic/naufip/content/pages/publications.md

 # Presentations

+* [Two Models - Two Ways of Construing the Relationship Between Nature and Society]({static}/publikacie/prezentacie/modely_riesenia_vztahu_spol_prirody(buraj).pdf) (Ivan Buraj) - presentation accompanying the talk given on 11.
+11. 2022 at the workshop _Society and Nature_.

+* [Two Models of Politically Organised Relationship Between Society and Nature: Industrial and Environental Democracy]({static}/publikacie/prezentacie/modely_politickeho_organizovania_spol_prirody(stahel).pdf) (Richard Sťahel) - presentation accompanying the talk given on 11.
+11. 2022 at the workshop _Society and Nature_.

 * [Human Nature and Morality: According to D. Hume]({static}/publikacie/prezentacie/prirodzenost_moralka_hume(szapuova).pdf) (Mariana Szapuová) - presentation to talk given at the conference _Ethical Theories - Unethical Praxis_ organized by SFZ SAV on 19. - 21.
 10 2022 in Stará Lesná.

 * [Ethical Implication of Ilusionist Conception of Consciousness]({static}/publikacie/prezentacie/eticke_implikacie_iluzionizmu(sklutova).pdf) (Katarína Sklutová) - presentation to talk given at the conference _Ethical Theories - Unethical Praxis_ organized by SFZ SAV on 19. - 21.
 10 2022 in Stará Lesná.